 Perhaps more than ever in PC Gamer’s 23-year history, it’s our job to help you keep tabs on what’s worth your time on money.
 2,600 games have released so far this year on Steam alone, and more than 3,000 in 2015.
-An average of 11 games per day is a lot to keep up with, not including stuff releasing on Itch.io, GOG, or we have access to on PC.
+An average of 11 games per day is a lot to keep up with, not including stuff releasing on Itch.io, GOG, or the other storefronts we have access to on PC.

 Nier is one of the strangest games I’ve played: an action RPG with mediocre combat and a brutally downbeat story that nevertheless compelled me to finish it three times.
 Each subsequent playthrough (which goes by much more quickly than the first) unlocks another perspective on the story.
 I didn’t find it quite as touching as I was led to expect by Nier’s cult fans, but I can definitely say I’ve never played a game quite like Nier.
 So I’m really pleased to see that its semi-sequel is coming to PC courtesy of Platinum Games, who should hopefully polish up the first’s mediocre combat and leave series creator Taro Yoko to do his weird thing.
 There likely won’t be a stranger game released in 2017. —Wes

 Release date: Late 2016/Early 2017